Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 2

 Verry Christmas performance

 Right after the show ended, we changed into our swimwear and brought along our sports shoes for the more physical activities on Deck 17 and 18.
-Time for some fun!
 We did the high elements ropes course first, which involved us navigating obstacles while operating our own dual pin auto-locking carabiners (very cool mechanism) right at the edge of the ship.
-The best part was flying across a 35-meter zipline suspended 18 decks above the sea, what a rush!
+The best part was flying across a 35-metre zipline suspended 18 decks above the sea, what a rush!
 The whipping winds and tall heights as I hung off the side of the ship made it all frighteningly exciting.
 Wish we could’ve gone for a second round (:

 High elements ropes course on Genting Dream Cruises